Dental Implants for tooth Replacement

 What Happens During the Dental Implant Procedure?

 Before the dental implant procedure begins, a local anesthetic will be applied to completely numb the mouth.
 You may also have the option of sedation dentistry to deeply relax you (or even put you to sleep) throughout the treatment.
 Next, the predetermined number of dental implant posts are surgically implanted into the jawbone according to the precise details of your treatment plan.
 The posts are then allowed to heal for a period of up to about six months (this length of time can vary), until the bone tissue has fully fused with the implant—a process known as osseointegration.
-A temporary false tooth (or teeth) can conceal the area as it heals.
-Once osseointegration is complete, an abutment is attached to each post, and the final custom restoration(s) can be fixed into place to complete your smile.
+A temporary false tooth (or teeth) can conceal the area as it heals, and specialized abutments assist the gum tissue around the implant in healing prior to the placement of the final abutment.
+Additionally, the use of advanced PRP (platelet-rich plasma) treatment during the implant surgery helps to enhance the tissue regeneration process and expedite a successful recovery.
+Once osseointegration is complete, the final abutment is attached to each post, and the custom restoration(s) can be fixed into place to complete your smile.